CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 ### D. Model Evaluation
 - Use Train/Test Split Technique with Root Mean Square Error
+  - Use python to split data.csv into train.csv and test.csv

 - How good is the model?
 - How result should be evaluated?